YoussoufIY/NBA-Draft-Analysis/README.md

 Referring to the scatter plot for average blocks made per game as a function of draft position above, we see a negative correlation with the blocks made per game and draft position.
 Moreover, we see that in general, as we move down the picks of the draft, a lower the number of blocks are made amongst these picks.
 The correlation between draft position and BLKPG was computed to be: -0.77.
 The p-value was computed to be: 0.009.
 These values suggest that there is a strong correlation between draft position and the ability to produce blocks within a games.
 This makes sense in the context of the Modern NBA as Forwards tend to be more desired than Guards given their dominant physical attributes.

+### Addressing the Third Question: Are Top Draft Picks Significant Contributors to Their Respective Teams' Winning Record?
 Lastly, to address the third question related to the **team impact** draft picks have **average WS** of each group was plotted as a function of draft position using the ```pandas``` and ```Matplotlib``` Python libraries.
 In addition, using the ```NumPy``` and ```sci-py``` Python libraries, the r and p correlation values were computed, and a linear regression analysis was performed.
 The above steps produced the following plot:

 ![WS](https://user-images.githubusercontent.com/113209883/206978396-975fe0e6-1cfb-41d7-975c-80ed09af81d0.png)